ono-midori/ono-midori.github.io/techs/zguide.md

 - Multiple clients talking to a broker proxy that distributes work to multiple workers.
 Use case: service-oriented transaction processing.
 Types of failure we aim to handle: worker crashes and restarts, worker busy looping, worker overload, queue crashes and restarts, and network disconnects.
 - Multiple clients talking to multiple servers with no intermediary proxies.
 Use case: distributed services such as name resolution.
 Types of failure we aim to handle: service crashes and restarts, service busy looping, service overload, and network disconnects.

-Each of these approaches has its trade-offs and often you’ll mix them.
-We’ll look at all three in detail.
+Each of these approaches has its trade-offs and often you'll mix them.
+We'll look at all three in detail.

 ### Client-Side Reliability (Lazy Pirate Pattern)

 We can get very simple reliable request-reply with some changes to the client.
 We call this the Lazy Pirate pattern.
 Rather than doing a blocking receive, we:

-- Poll the REQ socket and receive from it only when it’s sure a reply has arrived.
+- Poll the REQ socket and receive from it only when it's sure a reply has arrived.
 - Resend a request, if no reply has arrived within a timeout period.
 - Abandon the transaction if there is still no reply after several requests.

-If you try to use a REQ socket in anything other than a strict send/receive fashion, you’ll get an error (technically, the REQ socket implements a small finite-state machine to enforce the send/receive ping-pong, and so the error code is called “EFSM”).
+If you try to use a REQ socket in anything other than a strict send/receive fashion, you'll get an error (technically, the REQ socket implements a small finite-state machine to enforce the send/receive ping-pong, and so the error code is called “EFSM”).
 This is slightly annoying when we want to use REQ in a pirate pattern, because we may send several requests before getting a reply.

 The pretty good brute force solution is to close and reopen the REQ socket after an error: